 2:30 PM | March from Capitol Hill Lutheran Church (511 Des Moines Street, Des Moines) to the statehouse.

-3:00 PM | Grounded in Matthew 25, the public witness continues at the statehouse with music, the Word, and a Call to Action to Stand With Our Neighbors.
+3:00 PM | Grounded in Matthew 25, the public witness continues at the statehouse with music, the Word, a CALL TO ACTION to Stand with Our Neighbors, and ACTIONS OF HOPE.

 The event will be livestreamed on Facebook and YouTube.